perty/elm-aoc-template/Learnings.md

 Another half was found when I studied the list filter function.
 The comparison seemed to take long despite it was only a structure of two integers, row and column.
 Splitting them, cut half the time.

+A change from list to array representation cut a few seconds as well.
+But not conclusive.
+Guess that a lot of time is consumed in managing arrays or lists.